Frequently asked questions

 How does iWorkSpaceMail differ from iPostal1?

 With iWorkSpaceMail, you can offer all the benefits of digital mailbox service to your current virtual and office members, as an optional service or bundled as part of a service package.
-You set the pricing and invoice your clients directly for the monthly mailbox fee and any additional services requested such as content scanning or mail forwarding.
-You pay a small, fixed monthly fee per user.
+You set the pricing and invoice your members directly for the monthly mailbox fee and any additional services requested such as content scanning or mail forwarding.
+You pay a small, fixed monthly fee per member.

 As an iPostal1 partner, we handle all the marketing and advertising that drives customers to our website so they can sign up at your location.
 We handle the 1583 process, billing, chargebacks, and customer service.